Bradstock/bradstock-production/src/pages/logistics.md

   orientation: Image Left
   title: Accessibility
   content: Camp Pa Qua Tuck is a camp for children &amp; adults with special needs
-    therefore you can get around Camp with a wheelchair or walker.<br>Bradstock has a limited number of golf carts in regular circulation that can also assist those needing help getting around.
-Feel free to let one of our security guards or volunteer staff know if you need assistance getting from here to there.
-We will do our best to help you get around ... you just may need to be patient with us.
+    therefore you can get around Camp with a wheelchair or walker.<br><br>Bradstock has a limited number of golf carts in regular circulation that can also assist those needing help getting around.
+Feel free to let one of our security guards or volunteer staff know if you need assistance getting from here to there. <br><br>We will do our best to help you get around.
+But please be prepared to be patient with us.
   alt: Wheelchair Accessibility
   icon: true
 - template: tag